The Blessing Hidden in “Not Yet”

 When you can’t see the whole way forward, learn how to follow God step by step and trust the invisible path He is leading you on.

-Sometimes God asks you to move before you can see where the path leads.
-You feel a holy nudge toward change—yet the details are still hidden.
+Sometimes God asks you to take a step before you can see where the path is leading.

 When God Leads Without Explaining Everything